bertofurth/Seagate-Central-Debian/README.md

+NOT YET rm /rfs.squashfs

 ## Notes and Discussion
-This section contains some ideas and notes that interested readers might like to peruse.
+This section contains some discussion about advanced topics that are only for interested readers.
+These sections do not need to be followed to get a basic system working.

 ### Optimize disk layout.
 One problem with using the native Seagate Central native disk layout is that it is not optimized for Debian.
-Most notably, the root partition, which stores most of the Linux operating system's files, is not very big (only 1GB).
+Most notably, the root partition, which stores most of the Linux operating system's files, is only 1GB which is not very big.

 Below is a table showing the native disk partition layout for the Seagate Central.
 The Seagate Central has a primary and secondary boot and root partition that can